ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

   - https://console.bluemix.net/docs/cfapps/index.html
 - You have some knowledge of working with IBM Message Hub, E.g.
   - https://console.bluemix.net/docs/services/MessageHub/index.html#messagehub
+- You have a Message Hub instance in the IBM Cloud space where you will be deploying this Cloud Foundry application.
-- You have created a Message Hub topic called `transactions_load`.
-Use the default topic creation settings.
+- You have created a Message Hub topic called `transactions_load` in the above Message Hub instance.
+The default topic creation settings should be ok to start with.

 # Deploy